Stress area in UN and UNR bolts

 The weakest points in a bolt is the stressed area in the thread root.
-The stressed area depends on the type of threads - coarse threads will reduce the stressed area compared to fine threads.
+The stressed area depends on the type of threads - coarse threads reduces the stressed area compared to fine threads.

 The stressed area in a bolt can be calculated as